tsaridas/stremio-docker/README.md

 ### Build tags

-* latest -> ones I tested all three options I described and release.
-Uses latest release for web player and latest server.
+* latest -> Builds automatically when new version of server or WebPlayer is released.
+Builds WebPlayer only from release tags.
-* nightly -> builds daily from development branch of web player and gets latest version of server.
+* nightly -> Builds automatically daily from development branch of web player and gets latest version of server.
-* release version (example v1.0.0) -> to have old releases available
+* release version (example v1.0.0) -> to have old releases available in case there is something wrong with new release.

 Images saved in [Docker Hub](https://hub.docker.com/r/tsaridas/stremio-docker)

-## Common Use Cases - ToDo
+## Common Use Cases

 * [Using HTTP](https://github.com/tsaridas/stremio-docker/wiki/Using-Stremio-Server-HTTP)
 * [Using HTTPS Local IP](https://github.com/tsaridas/stremio-docker/wiki/Using-Stremio-Server-with-Private-IP)
 * [Using HTTPS Public IP](https://github.com/tsaridas/stremio-docker/wiki/Using-Stremio-Server-with-Public-IP)

+## Last words

+I don't intend to spend much time on this and tried to automate as much as I had time to.
+PRs and Issues are welcome.
+You can also fork and do as you like with the code but if you find some issue please do let me know.